Our future projects are funded in part by readers like you.

 For more than a century, cognitive scientists have studied human memory.
 And they’ve figured out some simple strategies that ensure you’ll remember something permanently.
 The single most important idea is to re-test you on your knowledge, with expanding time intervals between tests.

 As an example, consider the question above: “How many dimensions does the state space of a qubit have?”
-If you got it right, you’d ideally be tested again in a day.
-And if you got it right again, you’d be tested again 3 days after that.
-And then 7 days after that.
-And then 14 days.
+If you got it right, you’d ideally be tested again in a few weeks.
+And if you got it right again, you’d be tested again a few months after that.
 And so on, a gradually expanding schedule.
 If you get the question wrong on one of those tests, the schedule would contract, so you can relearn the answer.
-In other words, the schedule for questions would look something like this:

 It turns out that such an expanding schedule is the optimal way to retain information.
 Each time you’re re-tested your brain consolidates the answer a little better into long-term memory, until eventually it’s permanent.